Technician SupervisorMissy D

-After coming to VCA, I felt how different it was right away.
+After coming to VCA in 2005, I felt how different it was right away.
 I learned how to perform dentals, take x-rays and assist in all kinds of surgeries and emgergency procedures.
 There is nothing like sending home a patient that was sick and is now feeling better.
 Seeing the love and relief on an owner's face is a great reward.

 I enjoy what I do because we are the animal's eyes and voices.
 I have this motherly instinct in me which is why I try my hardest to make sure that our patients are healthy and our clients are happy.